peakshift/peakshift-website/abstractions/wallet-messaging/index.md

 tags: [bitcoin design abstractions]
 ---

-> How might we enable bitcoin applications to talk to one another, in a privacy preserving way?
+> How do we enable bitcoin applications to communicate to each other, while safeguarding privacy?

 Wallet Messaging is a method of secure, and direct peer-to-peer communication between wallets to help facilitate the coordination of various payment procedures without the user having to leave the application.